charlie/language-jcl/README.md

-# language-vb package
+# language-jcl package

-Converted from the ASP VB.net textmate bundle, and then modified to work with VB fully
+Forked from language-vb then tweaked to "work" with Equinox JCL code.